 If you would like to find out more about Juro’s design focused contract management system and how it could help your business, please get in touch.

-About the author: Marie Potel-Saville was Vice President Legal, EMEA at a luxury beauty group in Paris before founding the Paris office of Dot., a legal design agency that aims to transform the practice of law by putting the user at the centre of the action.
+About the author: Marie Potel-Saville was Vice President Legal, EMEA at a luxury beauty group in Paris before founding www.amurabi.eu, a legal innovation by design agency that aims to transform the practice of law by putting the user at the centre of the action.

 Originally published at blog.juro.com on June 4, 2018.